mcombeau/ft_transcendance/notes.md

   - deal with broadband/network issues

-- Bugs

-  - update or delete on table \"users\" violates foreign key constraint \"FK_fb6add83b1a7acc94433d385692\" on table \"chat_participants\"

 - Appearance

   - CSS fix buttons

+- Backend

+  - when new user logs in with 42, check if their 42login is in use as a username before setting their username === 42login
+  - update or delete on table \"users\" violates foreign key constraint \"FK_fb6add83b1a7acc94433d385692\" on table \"chat_participants\"

 - Project validation